MohamedAmineMacherki/UiAdmin/README.md

 We use [Redux](https://redux.js.org/) for managing our state and follow a single app store pattern.
 All persistent application state is maintained in a single global store.

-### Design System

-The [Zesty.io design system](https://github.com/zesty-io/design-system) is our central location for components and patterns which are shared across our various external and internal applications.
-Our design system follows the [atomic design pattern](http://atomicdesign.bradfrost.com/) popularized by Brad Frost.

-Can be installed via `npm install @zesty-io/core` into any application.
-This is under active development and will have major breaking changes until we land 1.0. **NOT PRODUCTION READY**

 ### Error Handling